Business Taxation – 24 hrs. CPE

 1. Identify the apportionment of business and personal use of an automobile, including deduction limitations, and specify the various depreciation methods such as MACRS and §179 expensing.

 2. Recognize personal auto leasing, its advantages and disadvantages, and the various kinds of leasing arrangements that can be used, such as closed-end or open-end leases.

-3. Recall the standard mileage method noting its limitations and identify the various working condition fringe benefits including their impact on the gross income of employees.
+3. Recall the standard mileage method, listing its limitations and identify the various working condition fringe benefits including their impact on the gross income of employees.

-4. Identify the various valuation methods use in determining the actual value of an employee’s personal use of an automobile noting the reporting options available to the employer.
+4. Identify the various valuation methods used in determining the actual value of an employee’s personal use of an automobile, specifying the reporting options available to the employer.